tomasbjerre/git-changelog-lib/README.md

 ## Supplied information

-The template is supplied with a datastructure like:
+The template is supplied with this context:
 ```
+- ownerName (Derived from the clone URL, for this repo it would be "tomasbjerre")
+- repoName (Derived from the clone URL, for this repo it would be "git-changelog-lib")
 * commits
  - authorName
  - authorEmailAddress